 Uber Visa Card

-Cardmembers earn 4% back on dining, 3% back on hotel and airfare, 2% back for online purchases, and 1% on everything else.
+Cardmembers earn 5% back in Uber Cash on Uber rides, Uber Eats, and JUMP, 3% in Uber Cash on restaurants, bars, hotels, and airfare, and 1% back in Uber Cash on all other purchases.
 This is better than what’s offered by the Apple Card in some of the more popular spending categories — though the Apple Card’s addition of UberEats as a 3% rewards category makes it more competitive than the card was when first announced.

 Dining on the Uber Visa Card covers restaurants, bars and UberEats, hotels and airfare include home-sharing and vacation rentals and online purchases include Uber rides, online shopping and music streaming services, including Apple Music.